skoolkid/skoolkit/sphinx/source/skool-macros.rst

    being simulated runs in or accesses contended memory, or performs I/O operations, or runs while interrupts are enabled.

-Note that, by default, the internal memory snapshot constructed by :ref:`skool2asm.py` is entirely blank (all zeroes), and the snapshot constructed by :ref:`skool2html.py` is populated only by ``DEFB``, ``DEFM``, ``DEFS`` and ``DEFW`` statements, and by :ref:`defb`, :ref:`defs` and :ref:`defw` directives.
-To make sure that the internal memory snapshot actually contains the code to be executed, use the :ref:`assemble` directive (as shown in the example above).

-Note also that code executed by the ``#SIM`` macro operates directly on the internal memory snapshot, and therefore can modify it.
+Note that code executed by the ``#SIM`` macro operates directly on the internal memory snapshot, and therefore can modify it.
 To avoid that, use the :ref:`PUSHS` and :ref:`POPS` macros to operate on a copy of the snapshot.

 +---------+---------+